LSSTDESC/ObsStrat/README.md

 ## Deliverables
 -Two white papers, one focused on WFD and one focused on DDF and other mini-Surveys, to be led by Michelle Lochner and Dan Scolnic.
 These white papers are due Nov.
 30. The overleaf for DDF is here: https://www.overleaf.com/read/xgpxqdmzydcc
-(publically viewable) and the overleaf for WFD is forthcoming.
+(publically viewable) and the overleaf for WFD is here: https://www.overleaf.com/read/ywbstqjtnctk.

 -One journal article that details all the metrics established for the white papers.
 Expectation for timeline to be roughly one month behind the white papers.